India–Russia relations: India and the Soviet Union

-The Soviet Union's strong relations with India had a negative impact upon both Soviet relations with the People's Republic of China and Indian relations with the PRC, during the Khrushchev period.
-The Soviet Union declared its neutrality during the 1959 border dispute and the Sino-Indian war of October 1962, although the Chinese strongly objected.
-The Soviet Union gave India substantial economic and military assistance during the Khrushchev period, and by 1960 India had received more Soviet assistance than China had.
+The Soviet Union's strong relations with India had a negative impact upon both Soviet relations with the People's Republic of China and Indian relations with the PRC during the Khrushchev period.
+The Soviet Union declared its neutrality during the 1959 border dispute and the Sino-Indian War of October 1962, although the Chinese strongly objected.
+The Soviet Union gave India substantial economic and military assistance during the Khrushchev period, and by 1960, India had received more Soviet assistance than China had.
 This disparity became another point of contention in Sino-Soviet relations.
 In 1962 the Soviet Union agreed to transfer technology to co-produce the Mikoyan-Gurevich MiG-21 jet fighter in India, which the Soviet Union had earlier denied to China.

-In 1965 the Soviet Union served successfully as a peace broker between India and Pakistan after the Indo-Pakistani War of 1965.
+In 1965, the Soviet Union successfully served as a peace broker between India and Pakistan after the Indo-Pakistani War of 1965.
 The Soviet Chairman of the Council of Ministers, literally Premier of the Soviet Union, Alexei Kosygin, met with representatives of India and Pakistan and helped them negotiate an end to the military conflict over Kashmir.

-In 1971 the former East Pakistan region initiated an effort to secede from its political union with West Pakistan.
-India supported the secession and the U.S considered possible entrance of China to further destabilize India in taking up a moral leadership in the area.
-However, China after the Sino-Indian war did not want to enter into United States bidding for Yahya Khan's attrocities in present day Bangladesh.
-Meanwhile, India's relationship with the Soviet Union grew strategically and resulted in the Indo-Soviet Treaty of Friendship and Cooperation, August 1971.
-In December, it helped India to halt American adventurism using military power and ended the conflict which ensured the victory of the secessionists in the establishment of the new state of Bangladesh.
+In 1971, the former East Pakistan region initiated an effort to secede from its political union with West Pakistan.
+India supported the secession, and the U.S. considered the possible entrance of China to further destabilize India in its taking up a moral leadership in the area.
+However, China, after the Sino-Indian War, did not want to participate in the United States' bid in supporting Yahya Khan's atrocities in present-day Bangladesh.
+Meanwhile, India's relationship with the Soviet Union grew strategically and resulted in the Indo-Soviet Treaty of Friendship and Cooperation of August 1971.
+In December, it helped India halt American adventurism by using military power and end the conflict which ensured the victory of the secessionists in the establishment of the new state of Bangladesh.